 Earthworms (Lumbricus terrestris, different to compost or red wiggler worms Eisinia fetida) are surface feeders, yet often live quite deep in the soil and therefore travel up and down to feed on mulches.
 This movement maintains and increases their network of channels, which endure many years longer than any temporary “aeration” after digging or forking.

 Loosening of soils by tools creates only a short-lived tilth, which collapses after a few months and needs remaking every year or more.
 Diggers are on a treadmill.
 By comparison, by not digging and adding a surface mulch of organic matter, soil structure continually improves.

 Download the free Candide App to get help and answers from a warm community of gardeners

 There are exceptionally few instances where any mechanical loosening would improve soil structure.
 If you have any doubts about your soil, I suggest to leave well alone and just mulch the surface.

-My trial results show every year how plants are rooting more successfully into undisturbed soil.
+show every year how plants are rooting more successfully into undisturbed soil.
 No-dig carrots are a graphic example - long, fat and of deep colour.
 Carrots from the dig bed of my trial tend to be paler, and their leaves less glossy.